kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

-# Developing the Scaleable Architecture Framework for Salesforce

-This page outlines how to work on the Microscope, demo and the Analytics apps all in one scratch org instance.
+This page outlines how to work on the Microscope, demo and the Analytics apps.

 ## Github access

 The source for these apps is in a private repo on [Github](https://github.com/kevinhenryburke/frictionless).
 Repo info is below in clone command.
 You will need to authenticate to the repo within VS Studio to develop Microscope.